stojan-ragnvlad/paygo-portal/README.md

 ## Creating an Application

-1. Start up a Virtual Machine in a cloud environment.
+1. Start up an Ubuntu Virtual Machine in a cloud environment.

 2. Connect to the virtual machine via SSH in a terminal or browser terminal.